fujitatomoya/ros_k8s/docs/Install_Kubernetes_Packages.md

 ## Kubernetes

-In this tutorial, we use Kuberentes `v1.29.x-xx` in default.
+In this tutorial, we use Kubernetes `v1.29.x-xx` in default.

 ### Kubernetes Install